 Located in the extreme southwest of the country on the border with Tanzania, Maasai Mara National Reserve is Kenya's quintessential safari destination.
-Covering over 580 square miles/1,500 square kilometers, it is a true wildlife haven.
-You can spot the Big Five, or keep an eye out for the reserve's plentiful big cats.
-In particular, it is one of the best places on the continent to see lions in their natural environment.
-Special Maasai Mara experiences include visits to traditional Maasai villages; and the annual Great Migration.
-Between July and October, the latter sees approximately two million wildebeest, zebra and other antelope migrate en masse across the mighty Mara River.
+Covering over 580 square miles/1,500 square kilometers, it's home to the Big Five and is famous for its thriving big cat populations.
+In particular, the reserve is known as one of the best places to see lions in their natural environment.
+Special Maasai Mara experiences include visits to traditional Maasai villages and the annual Great Migration.
+Between July and October, the migration sees approximately two million wildebeest, zebra and other antelope cross from Tanzania to Kenya across the mighty Mara River.

 Chobe National Park lies adjacent to the Okavango Delta in the northwest corner of Botswana.
-Its vast expanse includes four distinct eco-systems, allowing for an incredibly diverse array of animal and bird life.
+It includes four distinct ecosystems, allowing for an incredibly diverse array of animal and bird life.
 In particular, the park's Savuti Marsh offers one of Africa's highest year-round concentrations of wildlife.
-Chobe is especially famous for its elephants, with an estimated 120,000 of the great gray animals living within the park's borders.
+Chobe is especially famous for its elephants, with an estimated 120,000 of the great grey animals living within the park's borders.
 The best time to visit is during the dry season (April to October), when vast herds of elephant and other animals gather to drink along the banks of the Chobe River.
 The river also allows for unique boat-based game-viewing and rewarding birding.

 Kruger National Park, South Africa

-The Okavango River cuts through the center of Botswana's Kalahari Desert, creating a unique inland water system that gives life to a huge variety of birds and mammals.
-In the Okavango Delta, you can view wildlife from land and water - sometimes in a traditional canoe or mokoro.
-The best time to visit is during the annual flood (which confusingly takes place during the May to September dry season).
-At this time, the delta's abundant wildlife is confined to the islands created by the flood, making the animals easier to spot.
-Highlights include great herds of elephant and antelope; hippos, crocodiles, lions and cheetah.
+The Okavango Delta is a unique inland water system created at the point where the Okavango River flows into the Kalahari Desert basin.
+It sustains an astonishing variety of wildlife and swells and recedes throughout the year according to the annual rains.
+The most exciting way to explore is on a traditional canoe or mokoro and the best time to visit is during the annual flood.
+Confusingly, this coincides with the May to September dry season.
+At this time, the Delta's animals are confined to the islands created by the flood, making them easier to spot.
+Highlights include great herds of elephant and antelope, hippos, crocodiles, lions and cheetah.
 Many of the birds spotted here are endemic.

-In northern Tanzania, Serengeti National Park lies adjacent to Kenya's Maasai Mara National Reserve.
-It is the classic African safari setting, thanks to sprawling grasslands dotted with lone acacia trees and grazing herds of zebra and antelope.
-These herbivores attract high numbers of predators, and the open environment makes this one of the best destinations for watching lion and cheetah in action.
-The Serengeti is much larger than the Maasai Mara, and as such it often feels less crowded.
-From November to June, the Serengeti acts as the main stage for the dramatic Great Migration.
-At this time, endless herds of zebra and wildebeest gather to graze, mate and give birth.
+Serengeti National Park is located in northern Tanzania and shares a border with Kenya's Maasai Mara National Reserve.
+Its sprawling grasslands make for classic safari panoramas dotted with lone acacia trees and grazing herds of zebra and antelope.
+These herbivores attract high numbers of predators and the open environment makes this one of the best destinations for watching lions and cheetahs in action.
+The Serengeti is much larger than the Maasai Mara, and as such often feels less crowded.
+From November to June, the Serengeti is the main stage for the dramatic Great Migration.
+At this time, huge herds of zebra and wildebeest gather to graze, mate and give birth.

 Bwindi Impenetrable National Park is located in southwest Uganda on the edge of the legendary Rift Valley.
-This dense rainforest is home to nearly half of the world's population of mountain gorillas - a critically endangered subspecies with approximately 880 individuals remaining in the wild.
+This dense rainforest is home to nearly half of the world's population of mountain gorillas - a critically endangered subspecies with just over 1,000 individuals remaining in the wild.
 Here, you can track the park's habituated gorilla groups on foot, allowing you to come face-to-face with these fascinating great apes.
+Gorilla trekking permits are compulsory and must be booked well in advance.
 The forest is also home to chimpanzees, baboons and other mammals including elephant and antelope.
-Its birdlife is diverse, with more than 20 endemic species.
-The park also offers the opportunity to meet the region's native pygmy people.
+Its birdlife is similarly diverse, with more than 20 endemic species.

 The Ngorongoro Conservation Area in Tanzania is made exceptional by its volcanic crater - the largest un-flooded and unbroken caldera in the world.
 This vast depression acts as a natural enclosure for countless wildlife species, including the Big Five.
-Highlights include a healthy population of black rhino, and some of the largest tusker elephants on the continent.
+Highlights range from a healthy population of black rhino to some of the largest tusker elephants on the continent.
 The lake at the center of the crater also hosts huge flocks of rose-colored flamingos, while Maasai tribespeople still live within the conservation area.
 Another unmissable attraction is the Olduvai Gorge, an important paleoanthropological site that has contributed hugely to our understanding of human evolution.